breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 You are also here because you need help, not only technical help but also spiritual help, and I say this in the most pragmatic way possible.

-> The biggest wall to become a developer is not in the syllabus or content of this school, the biggest wall is your mind.
+> The biggest wall to become a developer is not in the syllabus or content but in your mind.

 We are about to change the way your learn, they way you approach life, they way you sell yourself (therefore see yourself), we are tearing down old misconceptions about yourself, others and your professional life.